eProsima/vulcanexus/docs/rst/tutorials/micro/user_api/user_api_parameter_server.rst

     The maximum string size is controlled by the compilation time option ``RCLC_PARAMETER_MAX_STRING_LENGTH``, default value is 50.

-- Parameter constraints Informative numeric constraints can be added to int and double parameters, returning this values on describe parameter requests:
+- Parameter constraints: Informative numeric constraints that can be added to int and double parameters, returning these values on describe parameter requests:
     - ``from_value``: Start value for valid values, inclusive.
     - ``to_value``: End value for valid values, inclusive.
     - ``step``: Size of valid steps between the from and to bound.